kubeflow/pipelines/components/aws/sagemaker/tests/unit_tests/README.md

 # Unit tests for AWS SageMaker KFP Components

-These unit tests test the user input parsing part of the code.

 ## How to run these tests